d-bl/GroundForge/docs/help/Reshape-Patterns.md

 * Affinity Designer (💰, Mac, iPad and Windows)
   does need step 2, details [below](#step-2-and-3-with-affinity-designer).
 * CorelDRAW (💰💰, Home and Student Suite 💰, Windows)
   use `clone` from the edit menu for step 2.
-No plans (2018) to implement an import option that implorts SVG clones as clones.
+No plans (2018) to implement an import option that imports SVG clones as clones.
 * InkPad (free, iPad)
   version 1.6 has no facilities to make the pattern follow the leader of the dance.
 * Adobe Illustrator  (💰💰, subscription)